ngu25/ngu25.github.io/_posts/2022-01-03-my-daily-journey-blog3.markdown

 description: Simply to self document and learn from experience.
 Closed space until you're really curious :)

 ---

+<p><i>30th August 2022</i></p>

+<p>Did a dumb job?
+Things didn't work as it has to?
+Hung up in a totally irrelevant situation? and many more happenes every day....
+One thing that can help out here is to hold yourself straight up - be confident to justify what your're doing and what has happened - apologise as we take wrong turns many turns - let not anyone judge you or don't mind if that happens.
+Speaking up about it confidently brought myself out of these situations and helped fix it many times.
+But yes, its not easy to speak up or justify all the time.
+Get into many such situations, realize you're in it(never sleepwalk with situations) self enhance and over time its all ok! </p>

+---
 <p><i>28th August 2022</i></p>

 <p>Think for a moment before you talk or approach a problem.
 Getting into and thinking may be inefficient or unnecessary things may slip in.
 Some people may be good at both, but I just run into a feedback loop "Damn!
 I am stuck and what will people think if I don't answer/approach this rightly and mind stalls"....</p>